AdyGCode/SaaS-BED-Notes/2026/Session-03/Slides-03-01-pest-testing-1/slides.md

 # PEST Test: ETags, Cache, and Pagination

-> The sample code below demonstrated ETag & Caching tests.
+> The sample code below demonstrated ETag & Caching tests.<br>
 > More detail on ETags and Caching in a separate presentation

 Filename: ` tests/Feature/Api/CourseCacheTest.php`